EUR/JPY – Fear sent it off the cliff – More to come?

 The currencies that benefit from fear are the US dollar and the Japanese Yen.
 The dollar is rising across the board.
 The British Pound is dropping despite excellent figures from Britain – A strong rise in prices, as seen in the Halifax HPI and a 1.3% rise in Manufacturing Production, double than expected, are only enough to ease the fall.

 USD/CAD parity – that was reached earlier this week, is fading away.
 The pair is getting close to 1.01 despite having all the reasons to fall.
-Also the Australian dollar, which got good (though expected) job figures is dropping on the dollar’s strength.
+Also the Australian dollar, which got good (though expected) job figures are dropping on the dollar’s strength.

 Yen enjoys Chinese talks